 - What this good thing means to you

 - What you can do tomorrow to enable more of this good thing

-- What ways you or others contribute to this good thing
+- Finding ways you or others contribute to this good thing

-Alternately, one can keep a gratitude journal, write a gratitude letter or a say a simple thank-you to our friends and family.
+Alternately, one can keep a gratitude journal, write a gratitude letter, or say a simple thank-you to our friends and family.